mohamed-elfiky/hw-rspec-rails-intro/part7.md

   exception?
   \begin{answer}
-     Line~7 replaces the \C{Tmdb::Movie.find} call with a stub, preventing the ``real'' method from executing and raising an exception.
+     Line~7 replaces the \C{Tmdb::Movie.find} call with a stub, preventing the "real" method from executing and raising an exception.
   \end{answer}
 \end{checkyourself}